This post may contain affiliate links. See my disclosure policy.

 How is Bone Broth Different From Regular Broth or Stock?

-Bone broth: Beautiful, golden, super-flavorful broth made by simmering bones (specifically those high in collagen) for a long period of time (often 12-hours on the stovetop) or pressure cooker for at least 3-4 hours.
-Once cooled, bone broth will usually firm-up into a jello-like consistency due to its high gelatin content.
+Bone broth: Beautiful, golden, super-flavorful broth made by simmering bones (specifically those high in collagen) for a long period of time, often 12 hours on the stovetop or in a pressure cooker for at least 3-4 hours.
+Once cooled, bone broth will usually firm up into a jello-like consistency due to its high gelatin content.

 Regular broth: Unlike bone broth, regular broth is usually lighter in color and flavor.
 Made from simmering meat (sometimes on the bone, but not always) and aromatics in water for up to one or two hours.